Ostrich effect

 The ostrich effect, also known as the ostrich problem, was originally coined by Dan Galai and Orly Sade.
 The name comes from the common (but false) legend that ostriches bury their heads in the sand to avoid danger.
-This effect is a cognitive bias where people tend to "bury their head in the sand" and avoid potentially negative but useful information, such as feedback on progress, to avoid psychological discomfort.
+This effect is a cognitive bias where people tend to "bury their head in the sand" by avoiding learning of potentially negative but useful information, to prevent psychological discomfort.
+For example, a person may avoid looking at feedback on a project.

 Neuroscientific evidence

 There is neuroscientific evidence of the ostrich effect.
 Tali Sharot investigated the differences in positive and negative information when updating existing beliefs.
 Consistent with the ostrich effect, participants presented with negative information were more likely to avoid updating their beliefs.
-Moreover, they found that the part of the brain responsible for this cognitive bias was the left IFG - by disrupting this part of the brain with TMS, participants were more likely to accept the negative information provided.
+Moreover, they found that the part of the brain responsible for this cognitive bias was the left IFG.
+By disrupting this part of the brain with transcranial magnetic stimulation, participants were more likely to accept the negative information provided.

 Researched contexts & applications

 Finance

 An everyday example of the ostrich effect in a financial context is people avoiding checking their bank account balance after spending a lot of money.
 The studies below explore the ostrich effect through investors in financial markets.

 Galai and Sade studied investors' decision-making in Israel's capital market.
-They found that investors prefer financial investments where the risk is unreported over those with a similar risk-return profile but with frequently reported risks, saying that investors are willing to pay a premium for "the bliss of ignorance".
+They found that investors prefer financial investments where the risk is unreported over those with a similar risk–return profile but with frequently reported risks, saying that investors are willing to pay a premium for "the bliss of ignorance".

 Later, Niklas Karlsson studied investors' decision-making in Swedish and US markets.
 They determined that investors from both countries looked up their portfolios more when the market index was increasing (positive information) and less when the index was decreasing (negative information).